ExaWorks/psij-python/docs/user_guide.rst

 Terminology
 -----------

-In PSI/J’s terminology, a :class:`Job <psij.job_executor.Job>` represents an
+In PSI/J’s terminology, a :class:`Job <psij.job.Job>` represents an executable
-executable plus its attributes.
-Static job attributes such es resource requiremens are defined by the JobSpec at creation, dynamic job attributes such as the JobState are updated by PSI/J at runtime.
+plus its attributes.
+Static job attributes such es resource requiremens are defined by the :class:`JobSpec <psij.job_spec.JobSpec>` at creation, dynamic job attributes such as the :class:`JobState <psij.job_state.JobState>` are updated by PSI/J at runtime.

 A :class:`JobExecutor <psij.job_executor.JobExecutor>` represents
 a specific RM, e.g. Slurm, on which the Job is being executed.
 Generally, when